nagarajuRNH/APINotebook-in-Anypoint-Platform-and-API-Developer-Portal.github.io/APINOTEBOOK.md

 ##                The API Notebook can create a client for an API when you specify the URL for the API&#39;s RAML spec.
 With that client you can send authenticated requests to the API and receive live data in return.

-- Here user need not to install any thing in his local we just needed to share the URL of the API in Developer Portal.
+- Here user need not to install any thing in his local we just needed to share the URL

+- URL of the API in Developer Portal.

 ## Creating a Notebook: